 Despite the customer need, business imperative and the technological building blocks being out there, innovation in insurance is still behind the curve.
 What is holding insurers back and how can you accelerate digital transformation, and quickly turn new ideas into tangible business and customer value?

-Last week, we set out to explore these questions and many more as we hosted a lively panel debate at TAB HQ featuring:
+We recently set out to explore these questions and many more as we hosted a lively panel debate at TAB HQ featuring:

 Tom Whitbrook - Lead Strategist at TAB

 Niall Barton - Executive Chairman at Wrisk